theknoxbear/module-1-challenge/README.md

 ## Description

-At a minimum, your project README needs a title and a short description explaining the what, why, and how.
-What was your motivation?
-Why did you build this project?
-(Note: The answer is not "Because it was a homework assignment.")
-What problem does it solve?
-What did you learn?
-What makes your project stand out?

 This project is designed to show how HTML and CSS work together and provide the basic frameworks for understanding both languages.

 Completing this project is essential to understand not only HTML and CSS but how to use Github.
 During the course of the project I was able to push and pull requests as well as learning how to build a new repository.